shopware/docs/concepts/framework/elasticsearch.md

 ```

 ### ElasticsearchDefinition
-To provide elasticsearch for an entity a corresponding `ElasticsearchDefinition` needs to be added.
+To provide Elasticsearch for an entity a corresponding `ElasticsearchDefinition` needs to be added.
 Currently, Shopware has such a definition for the product entity called `ProductElasticsearchDefinition`.
 This definition defines the fields which are provided to elasticsearch and how they are aggregated.

 ### ElasticsearchEntitySearcher